phalcon/forum/README.md

 License
 -------
-Phorum is open-sourced software licensed under the New BSD License.
+Phosphorum is open-sourced software licensed under the New BSD License.